avlis/datacopy/README.md

     this option will translate special chars (ascill < 32 to \0x string representation) this translation is always applied to DUMP files.

+-- override_insert_placeholder: to override the default %s insert placeholder.
+Found that some azure stuff need a ? instead...

 ## stats
 a .stats file is created on the same folder as the log file. can be a csv (tab delimited) or in json format.